-After Hajj
+After Hajj and Umrah

-If you have flu-like symptoms, including fever, cough and/or shortness of breath within 14 days of returning from Hajj, call your GP by phone or call NHS24 on 111 (out of hours) as soon as possible and make sure that you mention your recent travel.
-These symptoms may indicate respiratory infections, including Middle East Respiratory Syndrome (MERS-CoV).
+If you have flu-like symptoms, including fever, cough and/or shortness of breath within 14 days of returning from Saudi Arabia, call your GP by phone or call NHS 24 on 111 (out of hours) as soon as possible and make sure that you mention your recent travel.
+These symptoms may be caused by respiratory infections, including Middle East Respiratory Syndrome (MERS-CoV).